arunmadhusud/structure_from_motion/README.md

 4. Triangulation
 5. Bundle adjustment (yet to be implemented)

 The dataset used in this implementation is the South Building dataset from COLMAP.
 The dataset can be found at [COLMAP Datasets](https://colmap.github.io/datasets.html).
 The camera intrinsic parameters are provided with the dataset.

 The reconstructed point cloud is visualized using the  Open3D library in Python.

 ## Installation

 1. Clone the repository
-2. Unzip the dataset `south-building.zip` in the same directory
+2. Download and Unzip the dataset `south-building.zip` in the same directory.
+I have used a subset of the dataset.
-3. Run the following commands:
+3. Run the following commands (Don't forget to add "/" at the end of the path):

     ```sh
     mkdir build
     cd build
     cmake ..
     make
-    ./sfm
+    ./sfm "path_to_dataset/"
     ```

 4. Run `pcd_vis.py` to visualize the point cloud

 ## Results